Exeter St Davids railway station: History

 With two gauges and four companies using the single-sided station, it was in need of remodelling.
 A new double-sided platform opened on the western side of the line and the original up platform at the northern end was closed.
 The original platforms had all been constructed with individual train sheds covering the tracks, and the opportunity was taken to replace these with one large train shed across all the main tracks and platforms.
-North of the station was a level crossing and just beyond this an additional goods shed was constructed.
+North of the station was the Red Cow level crossing and just beyond this an additional goods shed was constructed.
 Unlike the earlier ones, it was solely for transferring goods between the trains of the two different gauges.
 These buildings were all designed by Francis Fox, the B&ER engineer, and Henry Lloyd and the work was completed in 1864.
+The old transfer shed is now a Grade II listed building.